 Furthermore, the new dashboard of the Citan has been completely redesigned from its Renault Kangoo foundation.
 Gone is the old feeling of a Renault with a different badge slapped on; the updated cabin is now quite appealing, featuring some interesting textures.
 Things like the gear lever, column stalks, and air vents that you use daily all feel smooth and well-made.
 Overall, the build quality seems really solid.

-Each Citan van comes equipped with a full plastic bulkhead that not only separates the cabin from the load area for added safety, but its intelligently curved design enhances driving comfort.
+Each Citan van comes equipped with a full plastic bulkhead that not only separates the cabin from the load area for added safety, but its intelligently curved design also enhances driving comfort.
 The Citan’s cabin is compact but still has plenty of room to adjust the seats, ensuring even taller drivers can find a comfortable position.
-While the van accommodates two passengers as standard, you can opt for the two-seat front passenger bench which provides an additional seat in the centre – perfect for your work buddy or extra storage space when folded down.
+While the van accommodates two passengers as standard, you can opt for the two-seat front passenger bench, which provides an additional seat in the centre – perfect for your work buddy or extra storage space when folded down.

 And, speaking of storage, it’s surprisingly good for a small van.
-The Citan has spacious door bins that can hold big bottles, a deep compartment in the centre, covered storage on top of the dash, and a decent glovebox.
+The Citan has spacious door bins that can hold big bottles, a deep compartment in the centre, covered storage on top of the dashboard, and a decent glovebox.
 Plus, a handy tray between the seats for tossing in your phone and keys, with USB ports for charging right in front.
 Furthermore, for added convenience, there is an option to include a wireless charging station.
 This cutting-edge accessory ensures effortless smartphone charging on the go, keeping you connected without the hassle of tangled cords.

-The 2024 Mercedes-Benz Citan van pricing
+The 2026 Mercedes-Benz Citan Van Pricing

-Even with its posh branding, the Mercedes Citan presents an economical choice for a small van.
-Prices kick off at £21,575 for the L1 Base model with a manual gearbox, and rise to £26,645 for the manual L2 Mercedes Citan Select.
-In comparison, the manual Citroen Berlingo comes in at £19,255 for the Enterprise SWB and £23,305 for the XL Driver model, while the Peugeot Partner (also with the manual gearbox) costs £20,555 for the Standard Professional, and £23,605 for the Long Asphalt model.
+Even with its premium branding, the Mercedes Citan remains an economical choice for a small van.
+Prices start at £22,150 for the L1 Base model with a manual gearbox and rise to £27,350 for the manual L2 Mercedes Citan Select.

-Additionally, the electric Mercedes e Citan prices start from £37,200 for the L1 Base version.
+For the electric Mercedes eCitan, prices now start from £38,200 for the L1 Base version.

 All prices are exclusive of the VAT.